Container (abstract data type): Graphic containers

 Widget toolkits also use containers, which are special widgets to group other widgets, such as windows, panels.
 Apart from their graphical properties, they have the same type of behavior as container classes, as they keep a list of their child widgets, and allow adding, removing, or retrieving widgets among their children.

 In statically-typed languages

 Container abstractions can be written in virtually any programming language, regardless of its type system.
 However, in strongly-typed object-oriented programming languages it may be somewhat complicated for a developer to write reusable homogeneous containers.

 Because of differences in element types this results in a tedious process of writing and keeping a collection of containers for every elemental type.

 Many elemental types (e.g. integers or floating numbers) are inherently incompatible with each other because of the memory size they occupy and their semantic meaning and therefore require different containers (unless of course, they are mutually compatible or convertible).
-Modern programming languages offer various approaches to help solving the problem:
+Modern programming languages offer various approaches to help solve the problem: